totalspectrum/spin2cpp/doc/basic.md

 ### Classes

-Probably the cleanest way is to use classes.
+Probably the cleanest way to create libraries is to use classes.
 For each group of related functions, put them into a .bas file, and then instantiate a class using that file.
 For example:
 ```
 ' mylib.bas
 ' simple library with just one entry point, greet